Insurance

 Aetna

 We can accept most Aetna insurance policies.
-They’ll pay for 6 codes (or 3 visits) depending on your policy.
+They’ll pay for 6 visits or 6 codes (3 visits) depending on your policy.
+Virtual visits are not covered.

 Tricare